 Track your net worth.
 If you now plan to boost your net worth further using the 0.5 percent rule, then I suggest tracking your finances for free with Personal Capital’s award-winning financial app.
 The more you can stay on top of your finances, the more you can optimize your wealth.

 Take advantage of lower rates.
 Although lower rates have robbed retirees of their income-generating abilities, at the very least, take advantage of rock-bottom interest rates by refinancing your mortgage.
 Get free real quotes on Credible.
+Mortgage rates are at all-time lows.
 When lenders compete for your business you win.

 How To Feel Rich If You Can’t Get Rich (a follow to address and help folks who are upset about the new FS SWR)